Skip to main content

 Nevada

 Nevada law follows the 51% rule of modified comparative negligence.
-In a personal injury case, the injured party can receive damages reduced in proportion to their fault if the court determines they are 50% or less at fault of their injuries.
-However, the injury party cannot recover any damages if they are 51% or more at fault for their injuries.
+In a personal injury case, the injured party can receive damages reduced in proportion to their fault if the court determines they are 50% or less at fault for their injuries.
+However, the injury party cannot recover damages if they are 51% or more at fault for their injuries.

-If there are multiple defendants, Nevada compares the percentage of the injured party to either the one person who caused the injuries, or the total percentage of all the parties that caused the injury.
+If there are multiple defendants, Nevada compares the percentage of the injured party to either the one person who caused the injuries or the total percentage of all the parties that caused the injury.

 Applicable Law: N.R.S. § 41-141